NevilleKitala/NevilleKitala.github.io/_classes/2021-06-25-github-css.markdown

 1. We have now organised our folders for this lesson.
 You have also gained some experience using the terminal for basic tasks.
 Next we would like to make our Assignment1 folder recognisable by Github, so that all the files inside it are tracked and backup.

 1. to do this we can start with our first Github command `git init`.
 This command should work if you have Github CLI tools installed.
 If it does not please review the previous lesson document.
 This command marks your folder as a Github folder, that will match a Github project which you will also be able to view remotely form the Github website.
-The output resulting should look like this: `Initialized empty Git repository in /Users/--Username--/github/project/Assignment1/.git/` or similar.
+The output resulting should look like this: `Initialized empty Git repository in /Users/--Username--/Github/project/Assignment1/.git/` or similar.

 1. This is all great.
 However, you will need configure the folder to know where your git repository exists.

 <br/>

 ### Your First Github Repository

+You will see me use the word Repository in this section.
+It is another word to mean` a project folder`.
+I have used a short form for it, `repo` as well.
+They all mean the same thing.

-1. [Create a new repository](https://docs.github.com/en/github/importing-your-projects-to-github/importing-source-code-to-github/adding-an-existing-project-to-github-using-the-command-line) on [GitHub](github.com).
+1. [Create a new repository](https://docs.Github.com/en/Github/importing-your-projects-to-Github/importing-source-code-to-Github/adding-an-existing-project-to-Github-using-the-command-line) on [GitHub](Github.com).
 To avoid errors, do not initialise the new repository with README, license, or gitignore files.
 You can add these files after your project has been pushed to GitHub.
 Name the repository Assignment1 and make it public.
   <br/>
   ![create-repo](/assets/images/repo-create.png){:class="img-responsive"}
 1. Next we need to copy the URL of our newly created git repository, to connect our local Assignments folder to the one in Github.
 We can do this by clicking on the green Clone button on the repo's page, and copying the https link.